 The Centre is working with Regional Faculty Leads to develop a schedule for accreditation submissions that will enable support and maintain standards.
 Our priority is to ensure the process is efficient and appropriate while working to support education providers.

-We are working through the advanced level programme in a phased approach, the accreditation of legacy programmes will be rolled out separately as part of a later phase.
+We are working through the advanced level programme in a phased approach, the accreditation of legacy programmes will follow as part of a later phase.
 We will provide updates when the status of this route changes.

 What is a legacy programme?

-The date of HEE accreditation for a legacy programme will align to the date the legacy programme was validated by the education provider but will be no longer than five years from the validation date of the existing programme.
+The date of Centre accreditation for a legacy programme will align to the validation date of the legacy programme, but will be no longer than five years from the validation date of the existing programme.

-The above link provides access to a list of programmes accredited by the Centre for Advancing Practice.
-This list is updated on a regular basis.
-As advanced practice programme titles are determined by the education provider, variance may be seen within these programme titles with some programmes being aimed specifically at certain professionals and/or scopes of practice.
+- This regularly updated list show programmes accredited by the Centre for Advancing Practice.
+Education provider determine Advanced practice programme titles.
+As a result variance may occur within these programme titles.
+With some programmes aimed specifically at certain professionals and/or scopes of practice.

 - Programmes successfully accredited by the Centre for Advancing Practice have demonstrated meeting the capabilities and standards set out in:

 - Multi-professional framework for advanced clinical practice in England